 Several of my papers about Lean leadership have been recognized ground breaking, beginning with the first two papers I wrote: “Continuous Personal Improvement” followed by “Lean Behaviors.”

 I wrote “Continuous Personal Improvement” in the summer of 1997 and submitted it to the Journal of Workplace Learning.
 It was immediately accepted for publication because of the interesting way that I showed how Lean practices can be applied to improving one’s leadership skills.

 Soon after beginning my Lean training, I recognized that leaders’ behaviors had to be consistent with the Lean management system that they were advocating.
 I also realized that Lean practices could easily be transformed into leadership development aids and figured out how to do that.
 This innovation would simplify leadership development in organizations undergoing a Lean transformation.
 I used these in my own efforts to become a Lean leader when I worked in industry.
 It works.

-“Continuous Personal Improvement” was quickly followed by the paper “Lean Behaviors,” which would later earn a Best Paper award from the publisher.
+“Continuous Personal Improvement” was quickly followed by the paper “Lean Behaviors,” which was the first-ever description of the behaviors of Lean leaders.
+The paper won a Best Paper award from the publisher.
 I wrote “Lean Behaviors” in early 1998 and submitted it to the journal Management Decision.
 It too was immediately accepted for publication because of the innovative way that I showed how to further develop and improve Lean leadership skills.
 I used this construct in my own efforts to become a Lean leader when I worked in industry, and it helped me greatly.

 Importantly, the “Lean Behaviors” paper identified and defined the eighth waste, “behavioral waste,” and was the first paper to make explicit the “Respect for People” principle that for so many decades was implicit.